mitre/caldera/README.md

 # CALDERA

-CALDERA is an automated adversary emulation system, built on the [MITRE ATT&CK™ framework](https://attack.mitre.org/), It gives a red-or-blue team operator the ability to easily emulate an adversary.
+CALDERA is an automated adversary emulation system, built on the [MITRE ATT&CK™ framework](https://attack.mitre.org/).

+CALDERA works by attaching abilities to an adversary and running the adversary in an operation.
+Full documentation for this system can be found in the [wiki](https://github.com/mitre/caldera/wiki).

 Python 3.5.3+ is required to run this system.